Itzsosa/itzsosa/README.md

 # 💫 About Me:
-🏢A skilled developer with a deep passion for Web Technologies and experience in front-end development<br>🔭I'm currently working on Side Projects<br>🏫Currently learning IMS<br>⭐Ask me about Web Devlepment
+🏢A skilled developer with a deep passion for Web Technologies and experience in front-end development<br>🔭I'm currently working on Side Projects<br>🏫Currently learning IMS<br>⭐Ask me about Web Development

 ## 🌐 Socials: